helpingstar/cs285-script/script/CS_285_Lecture_6_Part_4.md

 18. So one question we could ask is, could we get a policy gradient that's unbiased?
 19. Could we get a policy gradient estimator that is still unbiased, but uses the critic in some other way to lower the variance?
 20. And the answer is that we can.
-21. We can actually construct a policy gradient estimator that has slightly higher variance than the actor-critic version, but no bias like the policy gradient version.
+21. We can actually construct a policy gradient estimator that has slightly higher variance than the Actor-Critic version, but no bias like the policy gradient version.
 22. And the way that we can do this is by using what's called a state-dependent baseline.
 23. So it turns out that we can prove by extending the proof from the previous lecture that not only does the policy gradient, not only does the policy gradient, remain unbiased when you subtract any constant b, it actually still remains unbiased if you subtract any function that depends on only the state and not on the action.
 24. It's actually a very easy proof to construct.